Vyral/sam-levy/_posts/2020-08-03-im-always-here-to-be-a-real-estate-resource.md

 I just wanted to share this quick message with you today: If you’ve bought or sold a home with me and ever have questions about renovations, refinancing, or anything else, please feel free to use me as a resource.

 A lot of people just assume that once a transaction is closed, your relationship with your agent ends.
 I pride myself on staying in touch with my past clients and being available at all times to answer questions and offer advice.
+To hear more about this, watch the short video above